DaveSkender/Stock.Indicators/indicators/Chop/README.md

-﻿# Choppiness Index (CHOP)
+# Choppiness Index

 Created by E.W.
-Dreiss, the Choppiness Index measures the trendiness or choppiness of `N` lookback periods on a scale of 0 to 100, to depict steady trends versus conditions of choppiness.  [[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/357 "Community discussion about this indicator")
+Dreiss, the Choppiness Index measures the trendiness or choppiness on a scale of 0 to 100, to depict steady trends versus conditions of choppiness.  [[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/357 "Community discussion about this indicator")

 ![image](chart.png)